||2 June 2021

-On 2 June 2021, a 17-year-old minor from Beit Fajjar was arrested by Israeli soldiers at 4:30 a.m.
-He reports being interrogated several times without always being informed of his legal rights prior to each interrogation.
+On 2 June 2021, a 17-year-old minor from Beit Fajjar was arrested by Israeli soldiers from home at 4:30 a.m. and accused of throwing Molotov cocktails.
+He reports ill treatment and being denied his basic legal rights under Israeli military law.
+He was sentenced to 6 months in prison and fined NIS 1,500.
+He also received a suspended sentence.

 I woke up to the sound of loud banging at our front door.
 It was at around 4:30 a.m.
 I opened the door and about 10 Israeli soldiers entered our home.
 They asked for our telephones and identity cards.
 Then they searched around the house.